Bernard Trottier: Business career and community activities

-Entrance to politics
+Entry into politics

 In the 2011 federal election, Trottier won the Toronto riding of Etobicoke—Lakeshore, defeating Leader of the Liberal Party, Michael Ignatieff, who was also the incumbent Leader of the Official Opposition.
 The Liberal Party had held 20 of the 22 Toronto ridings prior to the election.

 Trottier was initially considered a sacrificial lamb candidate; even he initially didn't expect to win.
 However, he benefited from a collapse in Liberal support in Toronto which saw the Conservatives claim a total of eight seats in the city.
 He also benefited from the endorsement of Toronto Mayor and Etobicoke resident Rob Ford.
 Voters were reportedly also concerned that Ignatieff might resign in the event the Liberals didn't do well.
 Reports suggested that Ignatieff had initially promised to move into a home inside his riding, but instead he resided in the Downtown Toronto neighbourhood of Yorkville, which rankled Etobicoke—Lakeshore residents and reinforced perceptions of Ignatieff's political opportunism.

 Trottier was defeated by Liberal James Maloney in the 2015 election, taking 32 percent of the vote amid the Liberal wave that swept through Toronto.